100BC/nextjs-template/README.md

   - The repo has responsive font size of base 10, 9, 8 based on screen size.

-- The Header component is configured for responsive mobile styling.
-It will appear at the bottom of the screen on small screen sizes.

 - The repo utilizes [Open Graph Protocol](https://opengraphprotocol.org/).
 The default values are defined in `components/Layout/metaDefaults.ts`.

 - The repo uses [@svgr/webpack](https://www.npmjs.com/package/@svgr/webpack) to allow inline SVG components.